April 19, 2024 Last Updated: November 19, 2024 by Anthony Riccio

 A move towards more proactive methods of controlling pretrial inmates is seen in the greater authority granted to police to hold people who violate release terms and the increased latitude granted to judges in dangerousness hearings.

-To guarantee that these modifications are implemented carefully and preserve a balance between public safety and individual rights, training and guidelines are required.
+Training and guidelines are required to guarantee that these modifications are implemented carefully and preserve a balance between public safety and individual rights.

 Lastly, it is important to pay attention to the sociological and economic implications of the proposed measure.

-Effective pretrial confinement has the ability to lessen crime rates, which might have a favourable economic impact on victimisation costs as well as law enforcement expenses.
+Effective pretrial confinement can lessen crime rates, which might have a favorable economic impact on victimization costs and law enforcement expenses.

 Balancing Justice and Safety – Final Thoughts On The Implications of the “Dangerousness Bill”